K.O. 3an Guo: Characters

-Born to a family of powerful warriors, he known for avoiding fighting.
+Born to a family of powerful warriors, he is known for avoiding fighting.
 He always first lets his enemies hit him three times; he will accept defeated if they are able to strike him down, otherwise they must leave him alone.
 His refusal to fight is because he indirectly killed his best friend when he was a child.
 He has strength equal to Guan Yu even though he is the fourth Tiger General.

 Ma Chao’s weapon is "Piao Qi Xuan Tie Qiang" (驃騎玄鐵槍 / Steed Mount Deep Iron Spear).